-Young people between the ages of 10-17 that are being charged for committing an offence will be tried at youth court.
+Young people between the ages of 10 and 17 that are being charged for committing an offence will be tried at a youth court.
 Youth court cases are dealt with in the same place as magistrates’ court cases, but are very much separate.

-The severity of the crime decides how the court summons is issued.
-The parents of the young person (YP) may be issued with a letter to explain that the YP needs to attend court.
+The severity of the crime dictates how the court summons is issued.
+The parents of the young person may be issued with a letter to explain that the young person needs to attend court.
 If the crime is of a more serious nature then the young person may be arrested and either:

-- kept in custody until the court date (usually only 1 day)
+- kept in custody until the court date (usually only one day)

 Not turning up to court after a summons may result in an extra sentence or charge being put upon that young person.